 2. Never enter your account credentials within an AI chatbot.
 This includes usernames, passwords, and special access tokens or keys.

 3. Never use AI on “auto-pilot”.
-Generative AI features are not a “set it and forget it” toolset.
+AI features are not a “set it and forget it” toolset.
 Human judgement and guidance is need to properly instruct an AI agent and to review the output of any AI agent.

 How does ITS evaluate AI features?

-Large companies like Microsoft, Google, Zoom, Adobe, and others, are already introducing Generative AI functionality into their software.
+Large companies like Microsoft, Google, Zoom, Adobe, and others, are already introducing AI functionality into their software.
 In some cases, these features are implemented without an option to shut them off.
 However, where we have more control over that functionality, ITS uses a formal evaluation process to determine if that software is safe, secure, accessible, and sustainable for long-term use.

 A high-level overview of our process can be summarized as: